hedi0/Attendance-App/README.md

     1. Fork the repository and create your branch from `main`.
     2. Ensure your code adheres to the existing style.
     3. Write clear, concise commit messages.
-    4. Open a pull request (PR) against the `main` branch.
+    4. Open a pull request (PR branch.
-    5. Provide a detailed description of your changes in the PR.
+    5. Provide a detailof your changes in the PR.
-*   **Testing Requirements:** All new features or bug fixes should be accompanied by appropriate unit and/or integration tests to ensure stability and prevent regressions.
+*   **Testing Requirements:** All new features or bug fixration tests to gressions.

 ## 📄 License

-This project is licensed under the **MIT License**.
-See the [LICENSE](LICENSE) file for more detai
+This project is licensebjhvjjyb u MIT License.
+See [LICENSE](LICENSE)tai

 Permission is hereby granted, free of charge, to any person obtainincopy of this software and associated documentation files (the "Software"),eal